Metrology guide · ISO/IEC 17025 · ANAB-accredited

 6. Urinometer

 A urinometer is a specialized medical tool used to measure the specific gravity of urine.
 Typically made of plastic, it is lightweight and easy to handle.
 Urinometers are commonly found in hospitals and clinics, where they help monitor a patient’s hydration levels.
-Additionally, they are useful for diagnosing various medical conditions related to kidney function or overall health.
+Additionally, they are useful for diagnosing various medical conditions related to kidney function or overall health.7.
+Soil hydrometer

 Soil hydrometers measure soil density and composition, which are vital for various industries.
 Farmers use these tools to assess soil fertility and texture, ensuring better crop production.
 Similarly, engineers analyze soil compaction to create stable foundations for construction projects.
 By providing clear insights, soil hydrometers support effective decision-making in agriculture, environmental science, and civil engineering.
-As a result, they play a key role in achieving success across these fields.
+As a result, they play a key role in achieving success across these fields.4.
+Hydrometer calibration process

 4.1 The Importance of hydrometer calibration